angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/01-basics.md

 is great as it means it is hopefully written down somewhere already!
 If you think of something you want answered and cannot find it in the chapters there are a few places you can look which might help.
 First and foremost is the [FAQs](/appendices/faq)!
-Otherwise, articles are dated content which are more likely to have recent changes or information inside them.
+Otherwise, articles are dated content which is more likely to have recent changes or information inside them.

 The best place to search after the Wiki is the Doomsday Discord.
 Again the